scubaninja/golang-beginner-hack/docs/index.md

 First things first, let's get your environment set up.

+## Online Accounts

+You will need a GitHub account for this, please ensure you have one.
+One member of your team will fork the repo and invite the others as collaborators.

 ## Software Installation

 Download and install this software onto your Windows machine.